EricJonsson/CommunicationPlatform/README.md

   ### Attributes:

   ### Event Hooks
   The Player class contains multiple "Event hooks" for reacting to signals sent by the server.
   The data parameter contains any data sent by the server.
-Can be a String or Python Dict The four main ones to consider when intergrating can be found at the top of the ```__callbacks``` method:
+Can be a String or Python Dict.
+  The four main ones to consider when intergrating can be found at the top of the ```__callbacks``` method:
   * game_reset - Fired when the ```CommunicationServer``` calls ```ResetTournament```
   * server_message - Fired when the ```CommunicationServer``` calls ```SendToPlayer```
-      - data contains the message sent
+    data contains the message sent

-  * game_info - Fired when the ```CommunicationServer``` adds the player to a new game
+  * game_info - Fired when the ```CommunicationServer``` adds the player to a new game.

-      - data contains the following fields:
+        data contains the following fields:
         opponent: Name of the opponent
         AI: True/False if the opponent is an AI or not
         difficulty: The difficulty level of the opponent (Only applicable if AI = True)

   * gameover - Fired when a ```Player``` calls ```SignalVictory```.
     The calling ```Player``` is already listening for this event through ```SignalVictory```.
 But can be extended for the losing opponent.